 Being a good driver can save you money on your car insurance.
 Generally, to qualify for a good-driver discount, you must remain free of accidents and moving violations for 3 years.
 However, your insurance carrier may have different requirements, so inquire about this discount when taking out your policy.
 Other common discounts you can ask about include:

 Yes, showing digital proof of insurance is allowed in West Virginia.
-Law enforcement has the right to request proof of insurance whenever they want, which means you always need to have a paper or plastic ID ready, or be able to show the details of your auto insurance policy on your phone or other mobile device.
+Law enforcement has the right to request proof of insurance whenever they want, which means you always need to have a paper or plastic ID ready or be able to show the details of your auto insurance policy on your phone or other mobile devices.

 Like in most other states, drivers in West Virginia are legally required to maintain minimum coverage on their vehicles in order to legally drive.
 If your coverage lapses for any reason, you can be found guilty of a misdemeanor and face potential fines, license revocation, and even jail time.

 It’s illegal to operate a motor vehicle in West Virginia at the following BAC percentages:

 West Virginia considers BAC levels of 0.15% to be aggravated DUI.
 This conviction carries harsher penalties than driving with a lower BAC.